StevenLambion/SwiftDux/Guides/Composing Reducers.md

 }
 ```

-Here, the author reducer accept only its own slice of the overall state.
+Here, the author's reducer accepts only its own slice of the overall state.

 ```swift
 class AuthorReducer : Reducer {